A Teacher: Plot

-Back at school, Diana confesses to Eric that she misses him and invites him to come over later.
+At school, Diana confesses to Eric that she misses him and invites him to come over later.
 During the conversation, Jessica comes into the classroom and accidentally interrupts them.
 Diana tries to play it off as a school-related meeting.
-Later, at her house, Diana and Eric begin having sex when she starts to act increasingly unstable.
+Later, at her house, Diana and Eric begin having sex when she starts to act unstable.
 She goes from pushing him away, saying that what they are doing is wrong, to clinging to him and begging him to stay.
 Frustrated with her erratic behavior, Eric storms out right as Sophia is returning home.
-Sophia watches in shock as Diana desperately chases after Eric.
+Sophia watches in shock as Diana chases after Eric.

-Diana immediately drives to Eric's house, where she parks outside and calls his mobile number.
+Diana drives to Eric's house, parks outside and calls his mobile number.
 When he does not respond, she calls his family's landline.
-Eric's father answers and when she asks for Eric, he tells her it is late and, assuming she is a classmate, advises that she speak to him at school the next day.
+Eric's father answers and when she asks for Eric, he tells her that it is late and, assuming that she is a classmate, advises that she speak to him at school the next day.
 Diana sneaks up to Eric's bedroom window to try to get him to speak with her.
-Eric begrudgingly goes outside, where she pleadingly tells him that they can "work through this" and that, since he will be attending the University of Texas the following year, they can "stay together".
+Eric begrudgingly goes outside, where she tells him that they can "work through this" and that, since he will be attending the University of Texas the following year, they can "stay together".
 Eric rebuffs her advances and his father comes outside to check on him, causing Diana to run back to her car and leave.

-Diana drives to a motel, and once she checks into a room, she checks her voicemail.
-She has received a message from a staff member at the school, telling her that there is an issue with one of her students, Eric, whose father is at the school, and urging her to call back immediately.
-Diana, curled up on the bed, cries as she realizes the repercussions of her actions.
+Diana drives to a motel, and after checking into a room, she attempts to call Eric, who has blocked her.
+After, she checks her voicemail.
+She has received a message from a staff member at the school, telling her that there is an issue with one of her students, Eric, whose father is at the school, and urging her to call back.
+Diana, curled up on the bed, cries.